miman/docker-local-ai/README.md

 `\\wsl$\docker-desktop-data\data\docker\volumes\local-ai-folder\_data`

-Installation instructions can be found [here](docs\local-ai-install.md)

 ## Overview

-Deployment overview:
+This is an overview of what will be deployed:

 ![overview-image](docs\images\overview.svg)

+## Workflow

+### Installation

+Install both docker containers and code volume by running the **install.bat** script

+### Change & run code
+After everyhting has been installed you can open the code folder (Docker volume) in 2 ways:
+* Run **scripts/code_folder.bat** to open an explorer to the code folder
+* Run **scripts/open_vs_code.bat** to open an VS Code editor at the code folder

+Edit the code in the main file and re-run the container by running the run.bat script, the output can be viewed in the Docker desktop by clicking on the container & Logs

+#### Python dependencies

+If you need any other python dependencies in your code add this to the **./requirements.txt** file before running **docker-compose build**.

+If you already deployed everything you need to delete the container & image & run build & start again

 ## Pre-reqs

 Docker must have been installed first

-## Python dependencies
+## Manual Installation

-If you need any other python dependnecies in your code add this to the **./requirements.txt** file before running **docker-compose build**
+Manual installation instructions can be found [here](docs\local-ai-install.md)